pchiorean/Indentz/README.md

 #### **EAN**

 This script is inspired by [**EAN Barcode Generator**](https://github.com/smorodsky/ean-barcode-generator) by Konstantin Smorodsky, that generates a document with barcodes from a list provided by the user.
-Occasionally, I work on flyers where I have dozens of barcodes to fill in, and I got tired of manually placing, scaling, and rotating each one, so I 'borrowed' the part that generates the barcode and made this script to automate the operations.
+Occasionally, I work on flyers where I have dozens of barcodes to fill in, and I got tired of manually placing, scaling, and rotating each one, so I 'borrowed' the function that generates the barcode and made this script to automate the operations.

 You can enter a single code or a list (enter 8 or 13 digits for the code; if you have an add-on, add a hyphen and another 2 or 5 digits).